Electrical nerve stimulation is a procedure

 with the nerve impulses that make you feel pain.

-stimulator is typically done using a
+implant a permanent stimulator under your skin.
+This is typically done using a

 local anesthetic and a

-implant a more permanent stimulator.
+sedative.
 The stimulator itself is implanted under

 this outpatient procedure is complete, you and your doctor determine the best

 pulse strength.
 You are then told how to use the stimulator at home.
 A typical

 schedule for spinal cord stimulation is to use it for 1 or 2 hours, 3 or 4

 times a day.